Paulo83210/content-ops-starter-2/content/pages/blog/valtech.md

       - type: FeaturedItem
         title: Faux Fur Throw
         subtitle: ''
-        text: >+
+        text: >
-          Available in a range of colors and patterns, we make it easy to pick the perfect look for you.

-          Our faux fur is incredibly soft, plush and oh-so inviting.
-It's like the real deal (but better)!
+          Valtech is one of the founding members of the MACH Alliance and currently holds key positions on the executive board, including the alliance presidency, and the various councils.
         image:
           type: ImageBlock
           url: /images/img-placeholder.svg